mindset-dojo/mindset-dojo.github.io/docs/offerings.md

 #### **2. The Mindset Black Belt Program: For Comprehensive Mastery**

-This journey takes you from White Belt to Black Belt, combining **emotional intelligence**, **systems thinking**, and **conflict mastery**.
+This journey takes you from White Belt to Black Belt, integrating **emotional intelligence**, **systems thinking**, and **conflict mastery**.
 You’ll build skills that are not only learned but practiced and internalized through repeated exercises and simulations.

 - **Sensei-Guided Reflection** – Personalized feedback ensures your growth aligns with real-world challenges.
 - **Group-Based Pressure Testing** – Engage in high-stakes scenarios to refine your instincts in action.